 The Pros & Cons of Drinking Hibiscus Tea

 There are many amazing health benefits of hibiscus tea!
 I will list a handful of the benefits below, but just to get started, hibiscus tea is super high in antioxidants that help neutralize free radicals & repair cell damage.
 Hibiscus tea can help boost your immune system, boost liver health, support a healthy digestive system & metabolism.
 It’s also known to be amazing for skin health thanks to a high content of Vitamin C!
 Additionally, sipping on hibiscus tea, which is known for its potential benefits in promoting heart health, can improve good cholesterol levels!

 - Anti-bacterial properties

 - High in antioxidants

-- Can help lower blood pressure (both systolic & diastolic pressure)
+- People with high blood pressure can experience lower blood pressure (both systolic & diastolic blood pressure)

 - Immune boosting

 - May reduce cholesterol levels, which is a risk factor for heart disease

 - Supports liver health

 - Supports a healthy metabolism (great if you’re struggling to reduce body weight & body fat)